Maratha Empire: Shivaji and his descendants

 In early 1689, Sambhaji called his commanders for a strategic meeting at Sangameshwar to consider an onslaught on the Mughal forces.
 In a meticulously planned operation, Ganoji and Aurangzeb's commander, Mukarrab Khan, attacked Sangameshwar when Sambhaji was accompanied by just a few men.
 Sambhaji was ambushed and captured by the Mughal troops on 1 February 1689.
 He and his advisor, Kavi Kalash, were taken to Bahadurgad by the imperial army, where they were executed by the Mughals on 21 March 1689.
 Aurangzeb had charged Sambhaji with attacks by Maratha forces on Burhanpur.

 Upon Sambhaji's death, his half-brother Rajaram ascended the throne.
 The Mughal siege of Raigad continued, and he had to flee to Vishalgad and then to Gingee for safety.
 From there, the Marathas raided Mughal territory, and many forts were recaptured by Maratha commanders such as Santaji Ghorpade, Dhanaji Jadhav, Parshuram Pant Pratinidhi, Shankaraji Narayan Sacheev and Melgiri Pandit.
-In 1697, Rajaram offered a truce but this was rejected by Aurangzeb.
+In 1697, Rajaram offered a truce, which was later rejected by Aurangzeb.
 Rajaram died in 1700 at Sinhagad.
 His widow, Tarabai, assumed control in the name of her son Shivaji II.

 A portrait of Sambhaji, son of Shivaji, and the second Maratha ruler.

 After Aurangzeb died in 1707, Shahu, the son of Sambhaji (and grandson of Shivaji), was released by Bahadur Shah I, the new Mughal emperor.
 However, his mother was kept a hostage of the Mughals to ensure that Shahu adhered to the release conditions.
 Upon release, Shahu immediately claimed the Maratha throne and challenged his aunt Tarabai and her son.
 The spluttering Mughal-Maratha war became a three-cornered affair.
 This resulted in two rival seats of government being set up in 1707 at Satara and Kolhapur by Shahu and Tarabai respectively.
 Shahu appointed Balaji Vishwanath as his Peshwa.
 The Peshwa was instrumental in securing Mughal recognition of Shahu as the rightful heir of Shivaji and the Chhatrapati of the Marathas.
 Balaji also gained the release of Shahu's mother, Yesubai, from Mughal captivity in 1719.